AndreKelling/jspdf-template/readme.md

 ## Issues

-* SVG should be SVGO (eg. https://jakearchibald.github.io/svgomg/ or configure a SVGO export in sketch [sketch SVGO export plugin](https://www.sketch.com/extensions/plugins/svgo-compressor/) like this https://github.com/sketch-hq/svgo-compressor/issues/20#issuecomment-411478737) optimized.
+* SVG should be SVGO (e.g. https://jakearchibald.github.io/svgomg/ or configure a SVGO export in sketch [sketch SVGO export plugin](https://www.sketch.com/extensions/plugins/svgo-compressor/) like this https://github.com/sketch-hq/svgo-compressor/issues/20#issuecomment-411478737) optimized.
 So some attributes not working for rendering are removed.
 * currently using localStorage to save the background graphic globally for synchronous usage.
 Might not be the best idea.